 50. Take a workshop

 Make something new and pick up crafty skills at a hands-on workshop this summer.
-From active classes to art-focused workshops and cooking classes, there’s no shortage of new skills to learn each month.
+From active classes to art-focused workshops and cooking classes, there's no shortage of new skills to learn each month.
 Orlando Museum of Art hosts a monthly Art Night Out for adults, and Leu Gardens has a steady stream of monthly workshops covering everything from bee keeping to terrariums and blending your own essential oils.